 2 Cook the chicken: Heat 1 tablespoon of olive oil in a sauté pan over high heat.
 Add half of the diced red onions and cook until they start to soften, about 2 minutes.
 Add ground chicken and a pinch of kosher salt.
 Using your spatula, break up chicken into smaller pieces.
 Stir occasionally until the chicken is cooked through, 5 to 7 minutes.
 Transfer the chicken to a clean plate.

-4 Coat with the teriyaki sauce: Drizzle 6 tablespoons of the prepared teriyaki sauce and ½ teaspoon sesame oil into the pan and stir.
+4 Add the teriyaki sauce: Drizzle 6 tablespoons of the prepared teriyaki sauce and 1/2 teaspoon sesame oil into the pan and stir.
 Save the rest of the teriyaki sauce for drizzling over wraps.
 Turn off heat, taste, and adjust seasonings if needed.